 What does that mean?
 Not just any roofing contractor can use drones out in the field.
 The Federal Aviation Administration requires people who conduct roof and property inspections commercially to obtain a Remote Pilot Certificate.
 It takes robust training and tests to perform drone roof inspections professionally and legally.

 This requirement also protects property owners from any liabilities in the event of accidents or improper use by roofing contractors using a drone.

 Today’s drones use ultra high-resolution digital surface imagery to capture property photos and data, and sophisticated flight capabilities.
 Over the years, DJI drones have emerged as the market leader for drone roof inspections.
 We highly recommend that our roof inspection partners consider the following drone solutions:

-Mavic 3: This a new DJI model that has higher-end specs than existing Mavic framed drones, but it costs more as well.
+Mavic 3: This a new DJI model that has higher-end specs than existing Mavic 2 airframe drones, but it costs more as well.
 Additionally, DJI hasn’t released an enterprise software development kit to enable software to work with it yet.

 Mavic 2 Series: The Mavic 2 Series is considered one of the top professional roof inspection drones on the market.
 It is known for its GPS-powered flight accuracy, foldable design, and one of the best camera lenses for mastering roof inspections.
 This line includes Mavic 2 Pro, Mavic 2 Enterprise, and Mavic 2 Zoom.

 Phantom 4: One reviewer called the Phantom 4 “phenomenal for aerial photography.”
 For roof inspectors, the drone is appealing for its proven reliability, stability, nearly half-hour flying time and shake-free footage from its 4k camera, which is useful for property owners who wish to view the results of the inspection.
 It’s also affordable.
 The version 2 is recommended.